Dr. Robina Boehnke, Chartered Counselling Psychologist

 How I will work with you

-My resource-oriented approach combines techniques and tools from other therapeutic models, mainly from solution-focused brief therapy, cognitive behavioural therapy, mindfulness and hypnotherapy.
+My resource-oriented approach combines techniques and tools from other therapeutic models, mainly from solution-focused brief therapy, cognitive behavioural therapy, mindfulness, hypnotherapy and virtual reality therapy.
 All those approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues and are particularly useful in overcoming anxiety and depression.

 How long will it take?